ebebbington/juanportal/src/api/README.md

     * Contains configurations for the TypeScript compiler (when compiling `.ts` files)

 ## Tools Used
-This is the lsit of all tools used here, which also act as the tools learnt, or tools implemented to learn:
+This is the list of all tools used here, which also act as the tools learnt, or tools implemented to learn:

 * Object Orientated Approach